arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{6}}--
 In a list of length n, when using a comma-first style, you put the comma **before** items 2 through n rather than instead of putting the comma **after** items 1 through n-1.
 The first time I saw someone doing this, it totally threw me for a loop!
 However, once I learned the reason, I became a quick convert, as I realized it solves some of my biggest annoyances when working with lists!
 There are two key reasons I prefer this approach over the more conventional style:

 --{{6}}--
 (1) the commas all line up -- this makes it much easier to identify at a quick glance if you've forgotten a comma -- a common source of errors when running code that involves lists!

 --{{6}}--
 (2) Relatedly, this it also makes it much easier to re-order a list or remove items entirely.
-In SQL we often try a short query with just a few fields, then add a few more, then maybe rearrange their order, and finally delete the columns we don't need.
-Usually, the first item in a list of columns is something of central importance, while the others in the list have a higher likelihood to be ones you may decide you don't need, or will change the order of.
-Because you rarely touch the first item in a list but more frequently change the last item, using a comma-first paradigm means it's less likely that you'll introduce a missing (or extra) comma as compared to the comma-last style.
+In SQL we often try a short query with just a few fields, then add a few more, then maybe rearrange their order, and finally delete the fields we realize we don't need.
+Usually, the first item in a list of columns is something of central importance, like id_number, while the others in the list have a higher likelihood to be ones you may decide you don't need, or will change the order of.
+Because you rarely touch the first item in a list but more frequently change the last item, using a comma-first paradigm means it's less likely that you'll introduce a missing (or extra) commas as compared to the comma-last style.
 This also prevents you from accidentally winding up with a comma after the final item on your list -- another common issue or error!

 --{{6}}--
 Now that we've got you thinking about style, let's move on to the substance of SQL and work with SELECT and FROM.